Oedipus Rex

 Captain of the ship.

 Sophocles’ opening image of the ship is eloquently sustained right through the work.
-The playwright has managed to wring from a single metaphor a host of meanings that help to explain, elaborately and poetically, the plight of King Oedipus’ city, his dual identity as stranger and native son, his incestuous relationship with his mother, and his final psychological state.
+The playwright has managed to wring from a single metaphor a host of meanings that help to explain, elaborately and poetically, the plight of King Oedipus’ city, his dual identity as a stranger and native son, his incestuous relationship with his mother, and his final psychological state.
 The image of a lone hero captaining his ship home has rarely held such a rich cargo of meanings.

-Works Cited.
+Works Cited

 Abrams, M. H. A Glossary of Literary Terms.
 Earl McPeek, 1999.